rhagarty/increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/README.md

       ![alt text](images/vsl024.png "Create app")

-   3. Copy/paste the sample text below over the existing text:
+   3. Copy/paste the text below over the existing text:

+   > Important: Do NOT change any of the following values.

    ```
    {
      "_id": "074",